what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/js-and-everyday-data-structures/index.md

 `Map` (dictionary, associative array, map) — a data structure that is used to map one value to another.

-JS has a `[new Map` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) out of the box.
+JS has a [`new Map` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) out of the box.
 The key difference from a common object is the ability to use any data type (even an object) as a key.

 Usually, using the JS Map constructor is overkill.
 If you need the functionality that the JS Map provides, you have to use it.
 But usually a common object is used to imitate this structure.

-There are some conventions how to configure this structure:

-- Maps must have a name by one of these patterns — `xToY` or `xMap` (`userToPerson` or `userMap`).
-The first pattern is used more often.
+There is a convention for naming map data structures.
+The name should follow one of these patterns: `xToY` or `xMap` (e.g., `userToPerson` or `userMap`).
+The `xToY` pattern is more commonly used.

 <details>
   <summary>Examples</summary>